VirtuallyCreative/virtuallycreative-core/content/about.md

   - type: cta_section
     section_id: cta
     title: Play nice with others?
-    content: >-
+    content: >
-      We are always looking for great people to join our team.
-If you are interested in working for Agency, please send an email to [email@example.com](mailto:email@example.com) with your CV and which
+      I'm always looking for great people to join the core team.

-      position you are interested in.
+      If you are interested in working for Virtually(Creative), please send an email to <alexander@virtuallycreative.ca> with your CV, Github (or relevant code example) profile, and which position you are interested in.
     image: images/cta-about.svg
     image_alt: Illustration
     bg_color: light